aalitaiga/Http-monitoring/README.md

 Make

-              sure all messages showing when alerting thresholds are crossed remain visible on the page for historical reasons.
+              sure all messages showing when alerting thresholds are crossed remain visible on the page for historical
-Write

-              a test for the alerting logic
-Explain

-              how you’d improve on this application design